Former LI superintendent dies at 80

 “He was truly a very special leader — kind, compassionate and a model for all of the educational leaders in Nassau County,” said Jericho School District Superintendent Henry Grisham.

-Tolle also left his mark on interscholastic sports, as a past president of the Latham-based New York State Public High School Athletic Association and also as a former chair of the association’s Championship Advisory Committee.
+Tolle also left his mark on interscholastic sports as a past president of the upstate Latham-based New York State Public High School Athletic Association and also as a former chairman of the association’s Championship Advisory Committee.

 The association’s president, Robert Zayas, called Tolle “a true educational leader” in a social media post.